fablabbcn/smartcitizen-docs/docs/Components/Auxiliary Connector.md

 ## Supported sensors

-This is a list of supported sensors that you can connect directly to the **auxiliary port**.
+This is a list of supported sensors and other components that you can connect directly to the **auxiliary port**.
+The links provided below are for breakout boards by some other open hardware provided such as [Sparkfun](https://sparkfun.com), [Adafruit](https://adafruit.com) or [Seeed Studio](https://seeedstudio.com).
+However, any other format or breakout board would work.

 !!! info "Looking for datasheets?"
     Refer to the [Performance section](/Components/sensors/performance) for more information and datasheets.